A medical cover letter is a document submitted as part of an application for a job as a medical assistant.

 The applicant uses a cover letter to showcase their skills and interests and explain why they are interested in the job.
 A medical assistant performs various functions, including:

-- Taking medical histories
+• Taking medical histories

-- Preparing patients for examinations
+• Preparing patients for examinations

-- Explaining medical procedures to patients
+• Explaining the procedures to patients

-- Informing patients about special diets and medication
+• Informing patients about special diets and medication

-- Preparing, maintaining, and updating patients’ medical records
+• Preparing, maintaining, and updating patients’ medical records

-- Schedule patient visits and send reminders
+• Schedule patient visits and send reminders

-- Taking inventory of office and medical supplies
+• Taking inventory of office and supplies

-A medical cover letter is essential when applying for a job because it allows applicants to showcase their specialized skills to the recruiter.
-Medical jobs often require specific skills; using this letter, you can state and explain your skills while showing how you’ve used them and how they apply to the job you’re seeking.
+A cover letter is essential when applying for a job because it allows applicants to showcase their specialized skills to the recruiter.
+These jobs often require specific skills; using this letter, you can state and explain your skills while showing how you’ve used them and how they apply to the job you’re seeking.

 Use Professional-Looking Format